-My current role at robotics world leader, Aldebaran Robotics, is a perfect fit, thanks to MEXT.
-I can now speak Japanese at this Japaneseowned company in Paris, and lead a team in developing an emotional robot, which was the subject of my Masters and Ph.D. theses at Kyoto University.
-Plus, 5 years in Japan has allowed me to be able to comment on intercultural differences, to help my colleagues understand each other.
+My past role at robotics world leader, Aldebaran Robotics, was a perfect fit, thanks to MEXT.
+I could speak Japanese at this Japanese-owned company in Paris, and lead a team in developing an emotional robot, which was the subject of my Masters and Ph.D. theses at Kyoto University.
+Plus, 5 years in Japan allowed me to be able to comment on intercultural differences, to help my colleagues understand each other.